 Tripoli’s so-called “security architecture” is not defined by state institutions, but by an uneasy coalition of armed groups.
 Since the collapse of Muammar Gaddafi’s regime in 2011, successive governments have relied on militias to secure the capital.
 In return, these groups have gained autonomy, territory, and access to state funds.

 The GNU claims to control these forces under formal mandates.
-In reality, they operate like decentralized fiefdoms—conducting arrests, running checkpoints, even managing prisons without central oversight.
+In reality, they operate like decentralized fiefdoms, conducting arrests, running checkpoints, and even managing prisons without central oversight.
 This lack of unity transforms political grievances into kinetic confrontations, often leaving civilians caught in the middle.

 Civilian Impact: Infrastructure and Humanitarian Consequences

 As the fighting intensified, ordinary Tripolitanians bore the brunt.
 Several substations were sabotaged or caught in crossfire, triggering citywide blackouts.
 Internet service became unreliable, further isolating residents in conflict zones.
-In areas like Fashloum and Suq al-Juma, families reported staying indoors for 72 hours straight, rationing food and water as clashes moved through their neighborhoods.
+In areas like Abu Salim and Souq al-Jumaa, families reported staying indoors for 72 hours straight, rationing food and water as clashes moved through their neighborhoods.

-This disruption wasn’t incidental—it was tactical.
-Militias frequently target infrastructure to paralyze rival areas and exert political pressure.
+This disruption wasn’t incidental; it was tactical.
+Militias frequently target critical infrastructure to paralyze rival areas and exert political pressure.
 Control of power grids, fuel depots, and transit chokepoints is as strategic as holding ground.

 Patterns of Irregular Warfare in Urban Conflict Zones